Claiming for Leg Injuries

 Make a Claim for a Leg Injury

 No matter what type of leg injury you have or how your leg is injured, provided you are not at fault, you can make a claim.
 You should speak to our personal injury solicitors who will help you to file a claim against the party that is responsible for your injuries.
-The law says that any personal injury claim should be made within three years from the date of the accident and therefore you should delay seeking legal advice.
+The law says that any personal injury claim should be made within three years from the date of the accident and therefore you should delay seeking legal guidance.
 Although in the case of a child, regardless of when the accident occurred, a claim can be made up until their 21st birthday.